zhengkezhou1/kgateway/test/kubernetes/e2e/debugging.md

 ## Overview

-The entry point for an e2e test is a Go test function of the form `func TestXyz(t *testing.T)` which represents a top level suite against an installation mode of Gloo.
+The entry point for an e2e test is a Go test function of the form `func TestXyz(t *testing.T)` which represents a top level suite against an installation mode of kgateway.
 For example, the `TestKgateway` function in [kgateway_test.go](/test/kubernetes/e2e/tests/kgateway_test.go) is a top-level suite comprising multiple feature specific suites that are invoked as subtests.

 Each feature suite is invoked as a subtest of the top level suite.
 The subtests use [testify](https://github.com/stretchr/testify) to structure the tests in the feature's test suite and make use of the library's assertions.

 ## Step 1: Setting Up A Cluster
 ### Using a previously released version
-It is possible to run these tests against a previously released version of Gloo Gateway.
+It is possible to run these tests against a previously released version of kgateway.
 This is useful for testing a release candidate, or a nightly build.

 There is no setup required for this option, as the test suite will download the helm chart archive and `glooctl` binary from the specified release.
 You will use the `RELEASED_VERSION` environment variable when running the tests.
 See the [variable definition](/test/testutils/env.go) for more details.